gahr/retcl/README.md

     Some value

-The `allResults` method allows to inspect the results cache by returning a dictionary of all available results where keys are **command identifiers** and values are **results**:
+The `allResults` method allows to inspect the results cache by returning a dictionary of all available results.
+The dictionary containes two types of entries that provide information about the result values and their types.
+Values are associated with keys in the form **command identifier**, while types are associated with keys in the form **command identifier**:type. values are **results**:

     % r SET key val